 We did not pay any third-party fees to assist in the process of identifying or evaluating candidates.
-Each nominee is currently a director on our Board.
+Six of the seven nominees are currently directors on our Board.
 Mr. Petrelli joined the Board in January 2013.
-Ms. Roesener joined the Board in September 2019.
 Messrs.
 McKinney, Mitchell, Crum and Harris joined the Board in October 2020.
 Mr. Habachy joined the Board in September 2022.
+Ms. Tharp is expected to join the Board on April 14, 2025.